FSHN Logo

 How old are the children you treat?

 Our team treats children of all ages from birth to the age of 18.
 After this age, adults are treated by our adult therapy team.
-In some cases, however, young adults can proceed with their care programs at CERC after the age of 18 if it is thought to be more helpful for their case.
+In some cases, however, young adults can proceed with their care programs at the pediatrics department after the age of 18 if it is thought to be more helpful for their case.

 Do your clinicians speak both Arabic and English?